Deglazing

 Can I deglaze with water?

 Yes, water dissolves fond effectively.
 The sauce will be lighter and less complex than one made with wine or stock, but it still captures the Maillard flavor from the fond.
-Add butter at the end for body.
+Add butter at the end for body and a squeeze of lemon for brightness.

 How do I know if the fond is burnt?

-Color is the indicator.
-Dark brown fond is ideal — it is deeply caramelized and full of flavor.
+Color tells the story.
+Dark brown fond is ideal: deeply caramelized and full of flavor.
 Black fond is burnt and will make a bitter sauce.
 If you see black spots, wipe them out with a paper towel before deglazing, or start with a clean pan.

 What is the difference between deglazing and making a pan sauce?